Mike Balogun: Tampa Bay Buccaneers

 Balogun signed to the Tampa Bay Buccaneers' practice squad on October 11, 2010.

 Buffalo Bills

 Balogun was signed by the Buffalo Bills on November 10, 2010.
 He played in his first career game in week 13.
 He was released on February 11, 2011.

 Dallas Cowboys

 Balogun was signed by the Dallas Cowboys on February 14, 2011.

 Indianapolis Colts

 The Indianapolis Colts signed Balogun on August 15, 2012.

+Professional Boxing career

+Balogun is also a heavyweight boxer.
+He knocked out Trey Lippe Morrison (the son of Tommy Morrison) in one round.
+Balogun has won 21 fights and lost two against Murat Gassiev and Moses Itauma who knocked him out in round two of their fight at the SSE Hydro in Glasgow, Scotland, on 24 May 2025.